Nassau County Will Lawyer

 Your will must be filed in the Surrogate's Court and admitted for probate before everything is distributed according to its terms.
 If your estate was worth less than $50,000 of personal property, then your will may instead go through the small estate (voluntary administration) procedure.
 However, wills are required to go through probate court (as opposed to trusts), and the duration of the process will depend on the size of your estate.

-It is important to have a will, because if you die without one, your property will simply be distributed according to New York “intestacy” laws, which passes down your property to your closest relatives, beginning with your spouse and children and down to your aunts and uncles.
+It is important to have a will because if you die without one, your property will simply be distributed according to New York "intestacy" laws, which pass down your property to your closest relatives, beginning with your spouse and children and down to your aunts and uncles.
 If the court exhausts your list of relatives, the state will take your property.

 Essential Steps to Legally Create a Will in New York